autodesk-tandem/kiosk-demo/README.md

 ### Coloring

 The application allows dynamic coloring of rooms based on their type or status.
+This information is stored in custom properties (Room Type, Room Stats) which are part of applied classification.
 This feature dynamically creates color filters and applies colors based on the selected option.

 ### Twin Assistant